 The first thing to know is that your dog’s shots are split into two groups: core and non-core vaccines.
 Your vet can personalize a vaccination protocol to your dog based on their age, lifestyle, and risk of contracting various diseases in the places where they spend time.

 DA2PP / DHPP

-These core combination vaccines are vital to kick-starting your puppy’s immune system to make antibodies for all of these pathogens: distemper, adenovirus 2, hepatitis, parvovirus, and parainfluenza.
+These core-combination vaccines are vital to kick-starting your puppy’s immune system to make antibodies for all of these pathogens: distemperopens in a new tab, adenovirus 2, hepatitis, parvovirusopens in a new tab, and parainfluenza.
 Despite being a potent cocktail, this one requires a couple of boosters, spaced out a month apart.

 This infectionopens in a new tab is caused by bacteria that can be transmitted through the urine of an infected animal (usually rats), either by direct contact or contact with contaminated soil or water.
 It wreaks havoc on dogs’ kidneysopens in a new tab and liver, and can be fatal in severe cases.
 Though there are antibiotics that treat it, your vet may recommend the vaccine if you live in high-risk areas like cities (because: rats) and/or if your dog drinks from puddles of standing water on walks.
 Some vets offer a DHLPP combo vaccine, which is DHPP plus lepto.